-- ❖ The difference between a privileged and a non-privileged communication; - ❖ How waiver of privilege might occur; - The purpose and function of authorized releases; - How released information might be used against a victim in the future; - How mandatory reporting laws relate to minor and vulnerable adult victims of sexual assault; and - If you are a mandatory reporter and what obligates you to make a report.
+- The difference between a privileged and a non-privileged communication; - How waiver of privilege might occur; - The purpose and function of authorized releases; - How released information might be used against a victim in the future; - How mandatory reporting laws relate to minor and vulnerable adult victims of sexual assault; and - If you are a mandatory reporter and what obligates you to make a report.

 Explain privilege.
 Explain to victims how you can help protect their privacy and the limitations to those protections.
 While an attorney's private communications with a client are privileged, a victim's communications with providers such as a therapist, advocate, or medical provider may not be well protected from disclosure, depending on the applicable federal and state law.
+Advise your clients on whether privilege exists with each of the providers with whom they work.